GabrieliusSavickis/GabrieliusSavickis/README.md

 <h2 align="left">Hi 👋!
-My name is Gabi and I'm a Software Development graduate from Atlantic Technological Univeristy.</h2>
+My name is Gabi and I'm a Software Development graduate from Atlantic Technological Univeristy.
+I am actively seeking opportunities in Software Engineering and IT Support roles</h2>

 ###